Universal coding, intrinsic volumes, and metric complexity: Comparison theorem and metric characterization

 Corollary~\ref{cor:metric-intrinsic-volumes} gives an isomorphic characterization (that is, a characterization up to constant factors) of the Wills functional of a convex body.
 That the logarithm is the adequate normalization of the Wills functional to approximate it up to constant factors can be seen from the fact that $W (\frac{\theta}{\sqrt{n}} B_2^n) \to e^{\sqrt{2\pi} \theta}$ for every $\theta \geq 0$ as $n \to \infty$ (see~\eqref{eq:wills-balls}).
 Of course, this normalization is also suggested by the statistical interpretation of $\mmr$ in connection with universal coding.

 The characterization~\eqref{eq:isomorphic-intrinsic} provides precise quantitative information on the sequence of intrinsic volumes of a convex body.
-For instance, by replacing $K$ by a dilation $\lambda K$ with $\lambda \geq 0$, it characterizes up to constants the log-Laplace transform $\lambda \mapsto \log (\sum_{j=0}^n V_j (K) \lambda^j)$ of this sequence.
-In order to keep this note to a reasonable length, the consequences of these estimates will be developed in a companion paper.
+Indeed, by replacing $K$ by a dilation $\lambda K$ with $\lambda \geq 0$, it characterizes up to constants the log-Laplace transform $\lambda \mapsto \log (\sum_{j=0}^n V_j (K) \lambda^j)$ of this sequence.

 With the background of Corollary~\ref{cor:metric-intrinsic-volumes} in mind, a possible interpretation of Corollary~\ref{cor:majorizing-measure-regret} (characterizing $\mmr (A)$ through truncated generic chaining) is that it constitutes a natural variation on the Majorizing Measure characterization of Gaussian width~\eqref{eq:majorizing-measure}, as we argue now.